VIU Scholarship, Research, and Creative Activity

 • Grant facilitation services for researchers;

-• Maintenance of systems to enable the administration of research grants and contracts;
+• Maintenance of an online system to enable the administration of research grants and contracts, Animal Use protocols, and Human Ethics applications;

 • Assistance and advice in the negotiation and finalization of research contracts/agreements;

-• The funding allows three Grant Facilitators to support faculty in the identification and development of research grant applications.
-Having three positions results in an expanded breadth of expertise and allows VIU to expand its research capacity by supporting its researchers.
-VIU's support of grant facilitation and administration has enabled VIU researchers to develop research programs that result in partnership agreements, collaborative research projects, etc. Through these research projects, undergraduate and graduate students, as well as postdoctoral fellows, have been hosted at VIU.
-Our Grant Facilitators also develop and deliver professional development workshops for students and faculty and one Facilitator supports our researchers in the negotiation and finalization of research contracts.
+• VIU's support of grant facilitation, research administration and compliance has enabled VIU researchers to develop research programs that result in partnership agreements, collaborative research projects, etc. Through supported research projects, undergraduate and graduate students, as well as postdoctoral fellows, have been hosted at VIU.
+Our teams also develop and deliver professional development workshops for students and faculty.

 Research Support Performance Objectives